 To be aware of the ‘Allegations Against Professionals’ LADO procedures and feel confident in been able to use them including how to report concerns about other staff and the setting;

-That any concerns any staff have about a senior member of staff are referred to the correct person.
+That any concerns staff and volunteers have about a senior member of staff are referred to the correct person.

 To be aware of Whistle Blowing procedures and where to obtain further information, advice and support.